 Part 2: Reality Sets In – Injury, Identity, and the Long Haul

 In many ways, this phase parallels the middle stages of grief: anger, bargaining, and depression.
-And while your body is doing the work of healing, your mind is in the thick of a different battle—mourning the sudden loss of your capability, control, and identity.
+While your body is doing the work of healing, your mind is fighting a different battle—mourning the temporary loss of strength, control, and identity.

-As the adrenaline of the injury fades and the routines of rehab begin, a new frustration creeps in.
+As the adrenaline from the injury fades and the routines of rehab begin, frustration often creeps in.
 You’re not bouncing back as fast as you thought.
 You’re not as strong, as mobile, or as certain as you used to be.
-That frustration quickly turns inward:

 • “How could I let this happen?”